rdamodharan/tamil-stemmer/docs/Algorithm.md

 Apart from the standard suffixes the routine also removed கொண்டு and similar words.

 ## Minimum length criteria
 Being a strong stemmer it has a tendency to overstem some words to single letters.
 To prevent this every routine checks for the length of the string.
 Currently the minimum length is set as 4 characters.
 These are not 4 characters exactly since in Unicode a meaningful character can be represented by more than one code points.
-So the check made in the implementation actullay only verifies the number of codepoints in the string than the actual meaningful characters.
+So the check made in the implementation actually only verifies the number of codepoints in the string than the actual meaningful characters.
 Also the routine which fixes the ending does not check for the length of the string.
 So it is still possible to get a stem of length one character.